 As early as 1879 a park dedicated to the engineering marvel has been located in the bowl of the curve.
-In 1932 an access road was completed to the park and in 1957 the Pennsylvania Railroad dedicated a retired Class K4 Pacific steam locomotive (#1361) to be featured at the park.
-In 1986 the curve was adorned with the rare status as a National Historic Landmark and in the late 1980s the National Park Service became involved by permanently helping to maintain the park's facilities and overall grounds.
+In 1932 an access road was completed to the park and in 1957 the Pennsylvania Railroad dedicated a retired Class K4 4-6-2 'Pacific' steam locomotive (#1361) to be featured at the park.
+On November 13, 1966 the curve was adorned with the rare status as a National Historic Landmark and in the late 1980s the National Park Service became involved by permanently helping to maintain the park's facilities and overall grounds.
 Today, the park is part of the nearby Altoona Rail Roaders Memorial Museum (which preserves the PRR's massive shop complex located in the city) and sees thousands of visitors and tourists each year.
 To learn more about visiting the curve please click here.Home › Railroad Landmarks › Horseshoe Curve